 Pharmacies selected by the ministry to participate in the vaccine rollout with an HNS Subscription Agreement and COVID-19 Vaccine Agreement will receive the publicly funded COVID-19 vaccines (at no cost) through a designated pharmaceutical distributor.
+Some vaccines may only be available through your local public health unit.
 Vaccine ancillary supplies (e.g., needles, syringes) will be provided based on the vaccine allocation to the distributors.
 Note that supplies may not arrive at the same time due to different delivery requirements.